Theia-Finance-Labs/ar6_scenario_workflow/README.md

 ## The Combined Pipeline Explained

-The **`combined_pipeline.py`** is the heart of this system - a single orchestrator script that runs Steps 1-4 in sequence with memory optimization between steps.
-It combines data processing AND gap-filling into one optimized workflow.
-The subsequent filtering and analysis steps (5-6) remain separate because they serve different analytical purposes and may be run independently.
+The **`combined_pipeline.py`** is the heart of this system - a single orchestrator script that runs Steps 1-6 in sequence with memory optimization between steps.
+It combines data processing, gap-filling, complete cases filtering, and economic viability analysis into one optimized workflow.
 Here's what the combined pipeline orchestrates:

 ### Step 1: Data Formatting & Cost Integration
 - **Input**: Raw AR6 feather files with wide-format data (columns for each year)